CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 # todo short term:
 ~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) ~~Add proper link between index entries and url/id (new component for fetching and stuff ?
 Might also have the caching mecanism and such) -- on it~~ -- done, sorta
+~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly ~~Add fucking favicon (favicon made, but not implemented) DONE~~

 Add better way to update TOC, maybe using events ?
   Like, when a document is "finished processing" you send an event to a lot of listeners with the new MarkdownTOC, would be better than replacing HTML inside divs, esp. for sidebar content.

-~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly ~~Add fucking favicon (favicon made, but not implemented) DONE~~
+Make permalink work (like, /rule/belote from cold should work).

 Merge into master, fix CI/CD